khyu/ovarian_ca/README.md

 # Deciphering Serous Ovarian Carcinoma Histopathology and Platinum Response by Convolutional Neural Networks

-All models are trained by Caffe version 1.0.
+All histopathology models are trained by Caffe version 1.0.
 Caffe is developed by Berkeley AI Research (BAIR)/The Berkeley Vision and Learning Center (BVLC) and community contributors and released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).
 The source codes of this software dependency is included under the caffe directory.

 Due to the file size limit of GitHub, we uploaded our convolutional neural networks models at the links below: